SciLifeLab/standalone_scripts/README.md

 ```

 ###### Usage
-If you're using this on `tools` for the first time, you'll need to set up conda.
-`tools` only has v2.6 of Python installed by default, which is old and not
-compatible with this script
+The scripts are compatible with Python 2.7+ and Python 3.

-These instructions get a copy of Python 2.7 for you.
+Instructions in below show how to get a copy of Python 2.7.
 You only need to do this once:

 1. Download & install Miniconda
 ```